 Kees Smits: 12 September – 10 October 2015

-Slewe Gallery is pleased to announce the upcoming exhibition with new works by Dutch artist Kees Smits (*1945).
-The exhibition will open Saturday September 12 and will last until October 10.
+Slewe Gallery is pleased to announce the opening of the exhibition with new works by Dutch artist Kees Smits (*1945).
+The exhibition opens Saturday September 12 and will last until October 10.

 Smits’s abstract geometric paintings deal with how one experience different perspective in the flat Dutch landscape.
 He tries to catch the panoramic view of the Dutch landscape in different perspectives.
 Both in his long horizontal works, which can consist of different sizes of canvases, and in his narrow vertical works he focuses on a literal perspective experience in viewing the space.
 Smits’ preoccupation with perspective on a flat plane goes back to the experiments of Russian constructivists such as El Lissitsky.
 His love for Malevich the way his paintings have been organized.
 Also in the use of bright and contrastful colours there is a connection with the pioneer of abstract art …